Have you ever been scared?

 Rivers are mighty and powerful.

 And I would like to say the descent was better, the clouds parted and we floated effortless to the runway.
 But we did not.
 We bumped and jumped around all the way down.
 In fact, the descent was worse than the ascent.
 But my thoughts had a new focus.
 I was considering the river that flows through us.
-It changed my prayers.
-I actually became aware of other scared people on board and began to pray for them as well.
+This thought changed my prayers.
+I actually became aware of other scared people on board and began to pray for them.
+I continued to write.

 Because of Whose we are, we Christians are like that river.